ZGC-EmbodyAI/LangForce/README.md

 ```
 </details>

-2. **Vocabulary Expansion**: LangForce utilizes Qwen3-VL and extends the vocabulary with specialized tokens that serve as Latent Action Queries.
-Run the provided example script `add_token.py` to update the tokenizer with these additional tokens.

-3. **Training Script**: You can learn how to train LangForce using starVLA from [here](https://github.com/starVLA/starVLA?tab=readme-ov-file#-quick-start).
+2. **Training Script**: You can learn how to train LangForce using starVLA from [here](https://github.com/starVLA/starVLA?tab=readme-ov-file#-quick-start).
 Below, we provide a training script for LangForce on 8 × H100 GPUs:

 ```bash
 conda activate starvla